openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/extension/access_rules.md

 }
 ```

-When extending generic types, additional generic constraints can be used.
+When extending a generic type, additional generic constraints can be used.
 The visibility rules between any two extensions of a generic type are as follows:

-- If the constraints of two extensions are the same, the extensions are mutually visible—i.e., functions or properties from one extension can be directly used in the other.
+- If two extensions have the same constraints, they are mutually visible, meaning functions or properties from one extension can be directly used in the other.
-- If the constraints of two extensions are different and one constraint includes the other, the extension with the looser constraint is visible to the one with the stricter constraint, but not vice versa.
+- If two extensions have different constraints, and one constraint is a superset of the other, the extension with the looser constraint is visible to the extension with the stricter constraint, but not vice versa.
-- When the constraints of two extensions are different and neither includes the other, the extensions are mutually invisible.
+- If two extensions have different constraints that are not subsets of each other, they are mutually invisible.

-Example: Suppose there are two extensions, extension `1` and extension `2`, for the same type `E<X>`.
-If the constraint on `X` in extension `1` is stricter than in extension `2`, then functions and properties in extension `1` are invisible to extension `2`, while those in extension `2` are visible to extension `1`.
+Example: Suppose two extensions for the same type `E<X>` are Extension 1 and Extension 2.
+If the constraint for `X` in Extension 1 is stricter than in Extension 2, then functions and properties in Extension 1 are invisible to Extension 2, while those in Extension 2 are visible to Extension 1.

 <!-- compile.error -->